 I took his holdall and threw the strap over my shoulder.
 Withdrawing my phone, I held down both volume keys.
 It would send a signal to my colleagues at headquarters, informing them I was performing the extraction.

-Behind, I could hear the concierge shouting in our direction.
+Behind me, I could hear the concierge shouting in our direction.

 ‘Are you ready?’